hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/023_raja-yoga_in_brief.md

 becomes bound and attached.

-The following are helps to success in Yoga and are called Niyama or regular habits and observances; Tapas, austerity; Svâdhyâya, study;
+The following are helps to success in Yoga and are called Niyama or regular habits and observances; Tapas, austerity; Svādhyāya, study;
-Santosha, contentment; Shaucha, purity; Ishvara-pranidhâna, worshipping God.
+Santosha, contentment; Shaucha, purity; Ishvara-pranidhāna, worshipping God.
 Fasting, or in other ways controlling the body, is called physical Tapas.
 Repeating the Vedas and other Mantras, by which the Sattva material in the body is purified, is called study, Svadhyaya.
 There are